-Debug is used to test the execution of the current flow, view the received values stored in the nodes, examine the flow’s execution path, and troubleshoot problems in the flow’s implementation.
+The Debug is the ProcessMIX tool designed to debug the execution of the current flow, view the received values stored in the nodes, examine the flow’s execution path, and troubleshoot problems in the flow’s implementation.

-To start debugging, click on the Debug button located to the right of the project deployment button.
-The Test Helper opens.
-Here you need to select the necessary flow and enter the required values as request parameters and click on the Run button to start the process.
+To start debugging, click on the Debug button located to the right of the Project deployment button.
+The Test Helper pop-up window will open, and all the flows of a deployed project will be displayed on the left.
+Here you need to select the necessary flow and enter the required values as request parameters and click on the DEBUG button to start the process.

 You can add additional breakpoints to the flow during the debug process.